Scot Walker '90 September 30, 2019 9:45 AM updated: October 25, 2019 1:16 PM

 The remains of an Aggie veteran who disappeared in the jungles of Laos during the Vietnam War will soon be returned to his family.

 The Bryan-College Station Eagle reported that funeral services for U.S. Air Force pilot Maj.
-Neal “Clint” Clinton Ward, Jr. '67 are planned for Nov.
+Neal “Clint” Clinton Ward '67 are planned for Nov.
 2 in Reno, Nevada, with military honors.

-Ward was a pilot for the Air Force’s 602nd Special Operations Squadron, Special Operations Wing, which was based near the Phathang village in Laos during the Vietnam War.
-His plane went down in 1969, and the military declared him killed in action in the 1970s.
+Ward was a pilot for the Air Force’s 602nd Special Operations Squadron, Special Operations Wing, which was based in Thailand during the Vietnam War.
+His plane went down in Laos in 1969, and the military declared him killed in action in the 1970s.
+A skull fragment was recovered in 2017, but was not positively identified until July of this year.

 Ward’s nephew, Matt Behrens, called his uncle an "all-out" Aggie.
 “Since he was a kid, he knew he wanted to go to Texas A&M,” Behrens said.
 "He embodied the Aggie values.”